The Best Road Trip Music for a Cross-Canada Trek

 The real test for this road trip song is how many provinces you’ll span before you can recite the rapid-fire lyrics without making a single gaffe.
 (That includes “chickity China / the Chinese chicken.”).
 Even with the words memorized, it takes immense skill and rhythm to deliver them as flawlessly as the Barenaked Ladies.

-“Born to be Wild” speaks to everyone’s inner need to let loose—and where better than the open road to belt out that iconic chorus?
-It’s the Canadian anthem for casting your cares aside and discovering total freedom, and an easy choice for our Canadian road trip playlist.
+“Born to Be Wild” speaks to everyone’s inner need to let loose—and where better than the open road to belt out that iconic chorus?
+It’s the Canadian anthem for casting your cares aside and discovering total freedom, and an easy choice for our list of the greatest road trip music of all time.

 Put on the brakes for a moment to reflect on just how brilliant Rush’s “The Spirit of Radio” truly is.
 There’s the masterful guitar line in the song’s opening bars, which is incredibly unique and among the most recognizable in rock history.
 Then, layers of complexity are added in the form of the drums and bass.
 But through it all, that beat never wavers—a testament to the talent of these Canadian musicians.
 As if that wasn’t enough, it’s a song that pays homage to the radio: A device that’s synonymous with the automobile, and the soundtrack to Canadian road trips for the bulk of the 20th century.